Generative Engine Optimization for Google Ads Performance Max: The Enterprise Playbook

 Automated reporting workflows that eliminate manual drudgery

-Automation should remove recurring work and deliver timely decisions.
+Automation should eliminate recurring tasks and enable timely decision-making.
 These five automations accelerate GEO for PMAX without black-boxing your process.

 If you prefer a strategic framework to pair with these automations, compare how GEO complements your broader SEM roadmap in our GEO pillar framework.
 And when you’re ready to apply it everywhere your audience searches, our SEVO program aligns paid and organic AI surfaces; explore the SEVO service methodology to see how it integrates with PMAX.